Toufool/AutoSplit/README.md

 ### Compatibility

 - Windows 10 and 11.
-- Linux (still in early development) <!-- (Only tested on Ubuntu 22.04) -->
+- Linux (still in early development)
+  - Should work on Ubuntu 20.04+ (Only tested on Ubuntu 22.04)
   - Wayland is not currently supported
   - WSL2/WSLg requires an additional Desktop Environment, external X11 server, and/or systemd
-- Python 3.10+ (Not required for normal use.
+- Python 3.11+ (Not required for normal use.
 Refer to the [build instructions](/docs/build%20instructions.md) if you'd like run the application directly in Python).

 ## Timer Integration